 The above reasons may have described your complaints.
 You now realize that everything is connected and that changing the one thing that ties them all together might just be the solution.
 But how can you lose weight fast and reap the benefits of it?
 Where do you start and what needs to happen for you to get it done?

 We can all agree that continuing the same things that brought you into this situation will not help you get out of it.
-You have to be willing to change the things you do in order for the weight to get off, especially if you want it off fast.
+You have to be willing to change the things you do in order for the weight to get off, especially if you want it off fast and for ever.

-- Change in mindset: This is the first thing that needs to happen.
+This is the first thing that needs to happen.
 Understanding that your current habits are not pushing you towards your goals but rather in the opposite direction.
-If you want to read more about how to change bad habits the easy way, check out this page HERE.
+If you want to read more about how to change bad habits the easy way.

-- Sleep on time: Our normal bedtime is about 9.30 pm to 10.00 pm.
+Our normal bedtime is about 9.30 pm to 10.00 pm.
 If you are waking up at 6 am, that will give you 8 hours of restful sleep.
-If you don’t want to sleep the full 8 hours, still go to bed at the time and just wake up earlier.
+For those that don’t sleep 8 hours, still go to bed at the time and just wake up earlier.
 This will allow you to get more done in the day.
 While others will be sleeping, you will be conquering the day.
 The time frame between 10 pm to 2 am is very important for the body to be sleeping.
 That is when all the maintenance in the nervous system takes place.
 Memory consolidation, waste elimination, dealing with emotions, and neuroplasticity, all take place during that time.
 If you are not asleep during these times, you are missing a huge opportunity for your body to recoup.

 If you’re like most people trying to lose weight, you have tried almost all of these at some point in your life.
 Many may have tried a combination of these.
 The typical story we hear is people trying these things for a couple of months.
-They see some results but not exactly what they expected.
+They dont get the results they expected.
 That makes them stop everything and go back to their old habits.

 Although you might be doing everything the right way, you might be missing a small part that will give you the push you are looking for.
 The key that will increase the weight loss to the point that the results you are getting make everything else worth it and keep you motivated to go further.